jphong125/stellaapic/Writerside/topics/wallet/wallet_intro.md

 ## You must connect using one of two methods

-You must inform LuckyMonaco of the selected method so that we can call the API using that method.
+You must inform Kyren of the selected method so that we can call the API using that method.

 ## Exception handling flow (Time out, retry, cancel)